-1. Be enrolled in credits that, if successfully completed, will fulfill the requirements for Grade 12 standing as set by Ministry of Education;

-2. Have a mathematical possibility of fulfilling the requirements of Grade 12 as set by Ministry of Education; and

-3. Have no outstanding fees or charges.
+- 1. Be enrolled in credits that, if successfully completed, will fulfill the requirements for Grade 12 standing as set by Ministry of Education; - 2.
+Have a mathematical possibility of fulfilling the requirements of Grade 12 as set by Ministry of Education; and - 3.
+Have no outstanding fees or charges.

 The Valedictorian is selected to represent the class and deliver an address at the exercises.
 Students with an average of 85% or higher (first semester and second-semester midterm marks, combined) may apply.
-Selection is made by the graduating class.
+Selection is made by the class using a weighting system.